CeaselessQuokka/RobloxTextTutorials/README.md

 --> 555 100 5555
 ```

 Man!
 That's a mess, let's explain what we did.
 We used the %s pattern to match whitespace, in this case a space.
-We used a set to check for the occurence of a space or a hyphen.
-At the end of the set we used a ? to check for zero or one of those occurences.
+We used a set to check for the occurrence of a space or a hyphen.
+At the end of the set we used a ? to check for zero or one of those occurrences.
 Technically, you can also make it all one number and it'll match because of how we set up the pattern, but let's ignore that edge case.
 Another problem is the fact %s matches not only a space but other characters as well.
 The characters %s matches are:

 - 9 - TAB (horizontal tab, \t)
 - 10 - LF (line feed, new line, \n)